brahmlower/helm-values/README.md

 This plugin simplifies schema markup in the values.yaml comments.

-The header comments are used as the description by default.
+Comments are used as the field description by default.
 Multiline values are supported.
-This comment will be treated as markdown.

 ```yaml
 # The foo configuration for my app.